 - Gamification – A little friendly competition goes a long way!
 Have attendees compete to earn badges for uploading photos, answering surveys or live polls, checking in to a certain number of sessions, sending a private message to another attendee, editing their own attendee profile, starting a discussion topic, “like” posts or photos, checking in to an in-app sponsor profile…the possibilities are virtually endless.
 There’s a Leaderboard button in the Touchpoint app so that attendees can check in regularly and see who is in the lead. *This could be combined with a virtual raffle drawing (i.e., each badge earned equals one more raffle ticket).

 - Discussion boards – Set up discussion board topics in advance, or encourage attendees to start their own based on topics that come up before, during and after your event.
+This is a fantastic option for encouraging attendees to share content and chat in real time about sessions.

 - Next, start a Discussion Board within your event app that’s specific to each topic so that attendees can connect before, during and after the event.
 This is a fantastic way for attendees to network around subjects of common interest.

-- Q&A – The ability to ask questions of the presenter is invaluable during a webinar or virtual session.
+- Q&A- The ability to ask questions of the presenter is invaluable during a webinar or virtual session.
 Q&As help attendees feel more engaged and enable them to process the information more effectively, and speakers will be able to engage their audience better and feel more connected.
 Inputting questions for the speaker through an event app allows speakers or moderators to address questions on his/her own time, rather than being interrupted to address them, and provides more control over the Q&A time.

 - Hashtags – Once you’ve set up an event hashtag on Twitter, bring those updates into your event app by adding the Twitter panel to the home screen (in Touchpoint, the most recent posts are highlighted on the home page).
 We often do this for in-person events, but making an effort to encourage the same type of tweeting for virtual events will make it “feel” more like an event that we’re used to.
 Have someone live tweet the highlights of a keynote session, and have those live tweets preserved and highlighted in the app by including a link to the tweet or a news story.